zuozhenggh/learning-library/developer-library/converged-db-on-premises/graph/graph-livelabs.md

 *Estimated Lab Time:* 30 Minutes

 ### Prerequisites
-This lab assumes you have completed the following labs:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
-  - Lab: Generate SSH Key
+- SSH Private Key to access the host via SSH
+- You have completed:
-  - Lab: Setup Compute Instance
+    - Lab: Verify Compute Instance Setup
+    - Lab: Setup SSH Tunnel
     - Lab: Start Database and Application

+***Note:***  All scripts for this lab are stored in the /u01/workshop/graph folder and are run as the oracle user.

 ### Overview of Oracle Graph